kristenjacobs/coursera-cloud-networking/week4/Readme.md

 of the origin. i.e. www.abc.com/index.html will contain src="http://cdnurl.abc.com/image.jpeg"
 instead of src="http://www.abc.com/image.jpeg".

-2. The clients browser will then attepmt to resolve cdnurl.abc.com.
+2. The clients browser will then attempt to resolve cdnurl.abc.com.
 This will query the local resolver, which will then delegate to the top level resolver.
 The TL will respond with a C name (alias/cannonical name).
 The local DNS resolver will then query the CDN resolver to resolve this name.
 The CDN